Spacetornado/Jotepad/Jotepad/Package/README.md

 Click Clear List to delete the entire list.

-Click Close to hide the list (or press Insert again).
+Click Close to hide the list, or press J again.

 ## Changelog

-0.7.3 - Keybind is configurable (and now J by default), can delete individual items, GUI improvements, more error checking.
+0.7.4 - Keybind is configurable (and now J by default instead of Insert), can delete individual items, GUI improvements, more error checking.

 0.6.1 - Initial release.